-Quitting offers best benefits
+Quitting smoking offers best benefits

 Dr Nina Godtfredsen and colleagues at Copenhagen University Hospital found that reducing the number of cigarettes smoked did not appear to have any long-term benefits in terms of death risk, compared to not cutting down at all.